 23rd Street and the Hudson River between Piers 61 and 62

 We've raved about this indoor play spot before, especially its ball pit.
 Located in the Field House at Chelsea Piers, the Toddler Gym is aimed exclusively at young children ages 6 months to 4 years, so you don't have to worry about big kids crushing them.
 Besides the ball pit, you'll also find equipment to crawl through, jump on, slide down and explore.
 Parental supervision is required.
 Check the website for an up-to-date schedule and info on multi-session discounts.

 3555 Victory Boulevard

-Fun Station's ball pit is located in its Toddler Village, where children must be under 42 inches tall.
+Fun Station's ball pit is located in its Toddler Area, where children must be less than 42 inches tall.
 While we've visited the other ball pits personally, we've never been here, so we can't make any claims about its cleanliness.
 There are certainly a lot of other things to do, including arcade games, laser tag, batting cages and more.